Skip to main content

 • Milestones finalize blocks on the Polygon chain itself, within seconds, using the Heimdall consensus layer.

-• Checkpoints are Merkle roots of Bor block data submitted to Ethereum approximately every 256 blocks.
+• Checkpoints are Merkle roots of Bor block data submitted to Ethereum at intervals set by a governance parameter.
 They provide proof of state on Ethereum and are required for withdrawals to the mainnet.

 For L2-to-L2 transfers, finality is provided by milestones and does not require waiting for a checkpoint.

-Checkpoint verification is required for bridging assets from Polygon PoS to Ethereum.
-For transactions that stay on Polygon PoS, milestone finality applies instead.
+Checkpoint verification is required for bridging assets from Polygon Chain to Ethereum.
+For transactions that stay on Polygon Chain, milestone finality applies instead.

 Core contracts on Ethereum

-A set of contracts on the Ethereum mainnet connect Polygon PoS to Ethereum.
+A set of contracts on the Ethereum mainnet connect Polygon Chain to Ethereum.
 These contracts handle:

 • Staking: validators lock POL tokens here to participate in consensus.